Manolomon/uvehavior-desktop/paper.md

 ---

 # Summary

+Understanding behavior is a relevant task, detecting patterns in how living organisms interact and respond to different stimuli means an area of interest capable of influencing complementary activities in psychology, nutrition, and pharmacology.
+Conducting research in behavioral science is, however, a high-dimensional problem that involves several activities, from the conceptualization and planning of the study to the analysis of the collected results.
-In this regard, we introduce UVehavior, and open-source tool that allows researchers to manage, conduct, and compare behavioral observations tests.
+In this regard, we introduce UVehavior, and open-source tool that allows researchers to manage, conduct, and compare behavioral observations experiments.

 # Experimental Design